Sewer Services / Flood Mitigation

-This project includes the construction of a new storm sewer along 50th Street from East Avenue to Waiola Avenue, and laterals to depressional areas.
+This project includes the construction of a new storm sewer along 50th Street from East Avenue to Waiola Avenue.
 Funding for the 50th Street Storm Sewer was obtained through a 2015 voter-approved La Grange referendum.

 In December, 2018, the Village and Hanson Material Service Corporation agreed on the terms of a settlement agreement related to the 2016 litigation brought against the Village regarding this project.
 The settlement agreement establishes a framework for the design and construction of the 50th Street Storm Sewer in La Grange and necessary connecting pipe to convey storm water to regional waterways.
 Additional necessary components of the project include a pipe around the Hanson Quarry (to be paid for as a result of settlement terms with the quarry) to a planned reservoir in McCook (to be paid for by the MWRD).

 Relief Sewer Projects